Finite-Sample Analysis of Nonlinear Stochastic Approximation with Applications in Reinforcement Learning: Applications in Reinforcement Learning

 \subsection{Discussion about Assumption \ref{as:q-behhavior-policy} on the Behavior Policy}

-In this subsection, we take a closer look at Assumption \ref{as:q-behhavior-policy} and Eq. (\ref{key}), which are essential for the stability of the $Q$-learning with linear function approximation algorithm.
+In this section, we take a closer look at Assumption \ref{as:q-behhavior-policy} and especially Eq. (\ref{key}), which is made for the stability of the $Q$-learning with linear function approximation algorithm.
 First note that Eq. \eqref{key} is equivalent to